pendo-io/pendo-mobile-sdk/README.md

 ## Integration instructions

 >[!NOTE]
->The following integration instructions are relevant for SDK 3.0 or higher.
-Follow our migration instructions to [upgrade from SDK 2.x to 3.0](/migration-docs/README.md) or refer to our [2.x integration instruction](https://github.com/pendo-io/pendo-mobile-sdk/blob/2.22.5/README.md).
+>The following integration instructions are relevant for SDK 3.0 or higher. <br> Follow our migration instructions to [upgrade from SDK 2.x to 3.0](/migration-docs/README.md) or refer to our [2.x integration instruction](https://github.com/pendo-io/pendo-mobile-sdk/blob/2.22.5/README.md).

 - Native: